-Although not a vegan hotel, Ham Yard’s restaurant does offer both a vegan Afternoon Tea and full vegan menu (as do most of the Firmdale Hotel group, of which Ham Yard is one).
-I was recently invited to sample Ham Yard Hotel’s vegan menu and found it to be both vibrant and delicious.
+Although not a vegan hotel, Ham Yard’s restaurant does offer both a vegan Afternoon Tea and full vegan menu.
+Most hotels in the Firmdale group – of which Ham Yard is one – offer this now.
+I was recently invited to sample Ham Yard Hotel’s vegan menu and found it to be vibrant and delicious.
 Much thought has gone into colour and presentation – food is served on the hotel’s own whimsical Wedgwood dinnerware, exclusively designed by co-owner Kit Kemp.
-Attention to detail was on point (PERFECTLY starched napkins) and staff were extremely attentive, thoughtful and genuinely friendly.
+During my visit, attention to detail was on point (think PERFECTLY starched napkins) and staff were attentive, thoughtful and genuinely friendly.

 To begin, my companion and I were served crusty fresh rolls with balsamic vinegar and olive oil.
 We then shared a salad of shredded greens topped with toasted walnuts, and a colourful citrus and bitter leaf salad with a chilli dressing.
 Both were vibrant and beautifully served, their colours complementing each other perfectly.
-The shredded greens were well-seasoned and had a satisfyingly tangy aftertaste.
+The shredded greens salad was well-seasoned and had a satisfyingly tangy aftertaste.
 It was the perfect dish for anyone with a savoury tooth, although the flavour did become a little intense.
-The citrus and bitter leaf salad was a much gentler taste, which seemed too delicate at first but really grew on both my self and my companion after several bites.
+The citrus and bitter leaf salad had a much gentler taste.
+It seemed too delicate at first but really grew on both myself and my companion after several bites.

 To follow, we enjoyed mains of roast aubergine with sea lettuce and radish, and warm ancient grain salad with squash puree and endive.
 The aubergine was beautifully roasted with soy and was – again – very well seasoned.
 It was delicious, and the puree served with it provided the right amount of lightness to compliment the dish.
-The warm ancient grains salad was complemented by a delicious orange squash puree which added a subtle sweet flavour to the grains.
+The ancient grains salad was complemented by a delicious orange squash puree which added a subtle sweet flavour.
 Both dishes had strong savoury tastes and their bright colours made them look even more appetizing.

-What I did find disappointing however was the second dessert option of strawberry sorbet with compressed watermelon.
-Like many vegans, I’ve been to countless restaurants where those following a plant-based diet are offered some variation of fruit for dessert.
+What I did find disappointing however was our second dessert option of strawberry sorbet with compressed watermelon.
+Like many vegans, I’ve been to countless restaurants where we’re offered some variation of fruit for dessert.
 Nuts and other more substantial ingredients are frequently left out of the equation.
-Given the richness of the peanut parfait, it was a shame that Ham Yard had plumped for a sorbet and fruit salad combination for their other dessert option.
+It was therefore a shame that Ham Yard had plumped for a sorbet and fruit salad combination, particularly given that their peanut parfait was so delicious.

 Whilst it did taste fresh and unique (the Granny Smith apple gel was particularly good), I found that there was too much sweetness in the dessert for my taste, and the dish lacked body as it was purely fruit-based.
-That said, in contrast I should point out that my companion thoroughly enjoyed the sorbet dish – more so than the peanut parfait – so this may just be a matter of personal preference!
+However, I should point out that my companion thoroughly enjoyed the sorbet – more so than the peanut parfait – so this may just be a matter of personal preference!